LatamLink/latamlink.io/docs/privacy.md

 ### Privacy Transaction Manager

 A Privacy Transaction Manager (PTM) is a mechanism used in several blockchain technologies to distribute private transactions by a peer-to-peer side-channel, where only the participants involved in the transaction receive the private payload.
-A pointer or hash of the transaction is registered in the publick blockchain, so the pearticipants can check the intengrity and ordering of the private transactions.
+A pointer or hash of the transaction is registered in the publick blockchain, so the participants can check the intengrity and ordering of the private transactions.

-For instance **Hyperledger Besu**, another blockchain technology used in LACChain, has a pre-compile contract extension of the ethereum client that uses orion keys to channel private transactions through orion nodes to prevent data from being visible on the public network.
+For instance **Hyperledger Besu**, another blockchain technology used in LACChain, Uses a PTM called Orion.
+Besu provides a pre-compile contract extension of the ethereum client that uses Orion keys to channel private transactions through Orion nodes to prevent data from being visible on the public network.

 ### Data privacy existent solutions in EOSIO
 https://github.com/EOSIO/eosjs-ecc/issues/19#issuecomment-392941963